Case study

 Firmware

-STM32L496 firmware work covered sampling, CAN communication, balancing tasks, and fault-handling behavior.
+I worked on STM32L496 firmware for sampling, CAN communication, cell balancing and fault handling.

 Integration